mattmcfad/FE-Dev-Interviews/README.md

 * What browsers do you typically test in and support?
 * How would you test if you could use a microphone inside the browser on a mobile device?
 * Are you familiar with Cross-browser compatibility testing?
 Have you used it on any projects?
+* What is a polyfill?
 * What do you use as your primary text editor?
 * Do you use Github and/or Bitbucket?
 * What is your testing workflow?
 * Have you worked with a team before?
 * Are you familiar with Agile methodologies?
+* What is Test-Driven Development?
 * Do you think you're a fast learner?
 If so, why?
 * What was the most difficult project you worked on and why?